John Garfield as Frank Chambers, restless drifter-turned-diner worker

 What’d He Wear?

-After spending a few weeks employed by Nick and Cora Smith, Frank Chambers slips out of his everyday duds to dress for a beach outing with Cora, leading to an intimate night swim in the Atlantic that brings the two closer.
+After spending a few weeks employed by Nick and Cora Smith, Frank Chambers slips out of his everyday duds to dress for a beach outing with Cora, leading to an intimate night swim in the Pacific that brings the two closer.

 Frank layers in a soft plush robe that extends past his knees, detailed with a woven two-tone rope belt that matches the piping along the shawl collar and across the top of each pocket.
 This “blanket robe” is almost certainly a cotton/acetate cloth manufactured by the Beacon Blanket Company of Swannanoa, North Carolina.
 The company had been founded in Massachusetts in 1904 but moved its operations to North Carolina a generation later to be nearer to the cotton needed for its soft blankets and comfortable robes (source: Vintage Fashion Guild).